tailer-zhang/chatgpt_bot/README.md

 <a href="https://t.me/ChatGPT_QA_bot" alt="Run Telegram Bot shield"><img src="https://img.shields.io/badge/RUN-Telegram%20Bot-blue" /></a>
 </p>

-We all love [chat.openai.com](https://chat.openai.com), but...
-It's TERRIBLY laggy, has daily limits, and is only accessible through an archaic web interface.

-This repo is ChatGPT re-created with GPT-3.5 LLM as Telegram Bot. **And it works great.**
+This repo is ChatGPT re-created with GPT-3.5 turbo LLM as Telegram Bot. **And it works great.**

 You can deploy your own bot, or use mine: [@ChatGPT_QA_bot](https://t.me/ChatGPT_QA_bot)

 ## Features
-- Low latency replies (it usually takes about 3-5 seconds)
+- Low latency replies (it usually takes about 3 seconds)
 - No request limits
 - Code highlighting
 - Special chat modes: 👩🏼‍🎓 Assistant, 👩🏼‍💻 Code Assistant, 🎬 Movie Expert.
 More soon